Optimize and Free Up Hosting Disk Space | HostGator Support

 Preventing Disk Usage Issues

-Delete Files and Folders
+Delete Unnecessary Files and Folders

 Remove all files and folders that you don't need.
 Your hosting account should only have files and folders for your active website(s).